 If you are applying for Advanced Standing in any Educational Assistant Course, please contact the Department for additional forms.
 Advanced standing or credit may be granted for courses in other departments.
-Advanced credit is not given for EDAS 181 Field Practice.

 Courses not open to challenge: EDAS 114, EDAS 181